DataBiosphere/duos-ui/DEVNOTES.md

 ### Running under Docker

 Update your local `docker-compose.yaml` file to mount the preferred `config.json` file in app volumes.
-Remember to set the `env` value appropriately in `config.json`.
-We use `local` for running via npm, but under docker, we use a real env like `dev`
+Remember to set the `env` value appropriately, for example, `dev`.
+Certain features are not available on different environments and this will simulate that for local development.

 ```yaml
     volumes: